shrey68/course-registration/README.md

 ## Key Features and Functionalities

 ### User Authentication
 - Login using registration number and password
-- CAPTCHA verification to prevent bot access

 ### Course Search and Filtering
 - Search by course code or name
 - Dynamic filtering options for efficient discovery